themsaid/ibis/readme.md

 ibis-next epub
 ~~~

-Ibis Next will parse files in alphabetical order and store the EPUB file in the `export` directory.
-You can easily upload or transfer the EPUB file to your mobile devices, tablets, or Kindle devices.
+Ibis Next will parse files alphabetically and store the EPUB file in the `export` directory.
+You can easily upload or transfer the EPUB file to your mobile, tablet, or Kindle devices.

-By default, for generating the EPUB file, the `assets/style.css` file is used.
+By default, the `assets/style.css` file is used to generate the EPUB file.

-### Using a different assets/config directory for generating eBook
+### Using a different assets/config directory for generating an eBook

-If you are managing multiple books, you can specify the working directory, the location where your `assets` folder and `ibis.php` configuration file reside.
+If you manage multiple books, you can specify the working directory, the location of your assets folder, and the `ibis.php` configuration file.
 Define the path of the working directory using the `-d` option:

 ```
 ibis-next epub -c ../your-dir-with-markdown-files -d ../myibisbook